-To enroll in the Future Moms Program, call The Empire Plan and choose the Hospital Program.
+To enroll in the Future Moms Program, call The Empire Plan and choose the Hospital Program (see Contact Information, page 151).

 Call as soon as You know You are pregnant (during the first month is best).

 When You sign up for the Future Moms Program You receive: